Jessica Tandy

 Jessie Alice Tandy (7 June 1909 – 11 September 1994), known professionally as Jessica Tandy, was an English and American actress.
 She appeared in over 100 stage productions and had more than 60 roles in film and TV, receiving an Academy Award, four Tony Awards, a BAFTA Award, a Golden Globe Award, and a Primetime Emmy Award.
+Tandy is one of few performers to achieve Triple Crown of Acting status.

 Tandy won a Tony Award for Best Actress in a Play for playing Blanche DuBois in the original Broadway production of A Streetcar Named Desire in 1948, also winning for The Gin Game and Foxfire.
-Her films included The Birds, Cocoon, Fried Green Tomatoes, and Nobody's Fool.
+Her films included The Birds, Cocoon, Batteries Not Included, Fried Green Tomatoes, and Nobody's Fool.
 At 80, she became the oldest actress to win the Academy Award for Best Actress for Driving Miss Daisy.

 Early life

 The youngest of three siblings, Tandy was born in Geldeston Road in Hackney, London, to Harry Tandy and his wife, Jessie Helen Horspool.
 Her mother was from a large Fenland family in Wisbech, Cambridgeshire, and the head of a school for disabled children, and her father was a travelling salesman for a rope manufacturer.
 She was educated at Dame Alice Owen's School in Islington.

 Her father died when she was 12, and her mother subsequently taught evening courses to earn an income.
 Her brother Edward was later a prisoner of war of the Japanese in Asia.